-Explore our resources about archaeology - the study of human history and prehistory through the excavation of sites and the analysis of artefacts and other physical remains.
+Explore our resources about archaeology - the study of human history through the excavation of sites and the analysis of artefacts and other physical remains.

 New Zealand Archaeology Week

-New Zealand Archaeology Week was on from Saturday 24 April to Sunday 2 May 2021.
+New Zealand Archaeology Week is on from Saturday 27 April to Sunday 5 May 2024.
 The New Zealand Archaeological Association is working to increase public awareness and highlight the importance of protecting our archaeological heritage by promoting the work of New Zealand archaeologists both at home and abroad.